Few places in the world compare to Tuscany.

 Since most tourists only visit Pisa for the Tower and the Piazza Dei Miracoli, the rest of the city is fairly quiet, making it really worth a visit.

-You’ll get a great feel for the local culture by walking along the Arno River, which cuts straight through the historic town, and along its side streets.
+You’ll get a great feel for the local culture by walking along the Arno River, which cuts straight through the historic town and its side streets.

-You’ll also find coffee shops and local stores surrounding the many different town squares.
+You’ll also find coffee shops and local stores surrounding the many town squares.

 Cortona-Under the Tuscan Sun Town